 When psychotherapists, psychiatrists, or school counselors who refer to me, or even former clients, meet someone who has gone through trauma, they often think of me.
 I am a certified practitioner of EMDR Therapy, an evidence-based modality that is used by veterans’ hospitals, trauma treatment centers, and thousands of therapists around the world.
 Trauma can encompass not only the commonly associated events of combat, accidents, injury, death of a loved one, sexual assault or other forms of violence, and bullying, but also the accumulated pain of living with addicted, mentally ill, neglectful, or verbally abusive family members.
 Psychological trauma can be resistant to traditional talk therapy because of how our fight-or-flight system engages our physical body, which I why I have studied alternative methods to reach people with trauma in their personal history.
 If events in your past have a tendency to problematically insert themselves into your present, I have ways to help.

-For more information on EMDR Therapy, please go the website of the EMDR International Association.
+For more information on EMDR Therapy, please go to the website of the EMDR International Association.
 EMDRIA.org

 Families & Couples